SuperMuel/so_insights/README.md

 ### Backend

 The Backend provides:
-- RESTful API endpoints for data access and management on the frontend
+- RESTful API endpoints for authentication and data access and management on the frontend

 ### Frontend

 The Frontend offers a Streamlit interface for:

+- Logging in an organization
 - Managing workspaces and search queries
 - Configuring data sources (web search and RSS feeds)
 - Manually triggering ingestion and analysis tasks